erandis-vol/KingKeeper/README.md

 # KingKeeper
 Experimental save editor for Pathfinder: Kingmaker by Owlcat Games.

-Currently, it can change the following:
-* Money

-Tested and works with version 1.0.3 of the game.
+Tested and works with version 1.X of the game.

 ## Screenshots
 ![Open Saved Games](/Images/OpenSavedGame.png)